collabnix/dockerlabs/beginners/dockertrustedregistry.md

 Docker trusted registry or simply Docker registry is an enterprise offering from Docker. the most common terminology that you will hear with Docker Enterprise Edition is DTR and UCP (universal control plane).

-In order for DTR to work UCP has to be insallted and for UCP to be installed you owuld need Docker Enterprise Edition.
+In order for DTR to work UCP has to be insallted and for UCP to be installed you would need Docker Enterprise Edition.
 Once you install
 Docker EE you can get a free liscense from DockerHub.

 ## DTR Features: